chomookun/fintics/README.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-green?logo=github)](https://github.com/sponsors/chomookun)
 [![Donate](https://img.shields.io/badge/Donate-Ko--fi-green?logo=kofi)](https://ko-fi.com/chomookun)

-If you don't have your own investment strategy and philosophy, Don't do it.
-If you mess up, you'll be in big trouble.
+If you don't have your own investment strategy and philosophy, Don't do it.<br/> If you mess up, you'll be in big trouble.<br/>
 This program only automates your own investment strategy and philosophy.

 ![](docs/assets/image/gambling-raccon.gif)